artic-network/align_trim/README.md

 - `--report`, `-r` : Output detailed report TSV to specified filepath
 - `--amp-depth-report`, `-a` : Output mean depth for each amplicon as TSV to specified filepath
-- `--no-read-groups` : Do not divide reads into pool-based read groups in SAM output
+- `--no-read-groups` : Do not divide reads into pool-based read groups in SAM/BAM output

 #### General Options